Glass mug of dark amber chaga tea with wild chaga growing on birch bark in a Northern Ontario forest setting.

 4. Naturally Occurring Compounds Found in Chaga

-Researchers have explored naturally occurring compounds found in chaga, including polysaccharides, melanin, polyphenols, and triterpenes.
+Researchers have explored naturally occurring compounds found in chaga, including polysaccharides, beta glucans, melanin, polyphenols, and triterpenes.

 These compounds are frequently discussed in both traditional use and modern research contexts.
 For a deeper look at the nutritional compounds found in chaga mushroom, including naturally occurring vitamins, minerals, and other constituents, see our guide below.